emilythestrangee/myDFIR_SOC/Day 29 - Elastic Defend Setup Tutorial.md

     Configure a response (e.g., host isolation).

 - **Test Action:**
-    Re-trigger the malware event and confirm that the response (e.g., isolation) is automatically executed.
+    - Re-trigger the malware event and confirm that the response (e.g., isolation) is automatically executed.
+    - Try to download the Mythic Agent again.
+SSH into the Mythic instance and mount the HTTP server again on port 9999.

 ![[Pasted image 20251020005826.png]]